PaulKinlan/paul.kinlan.me/content/2006-09-23-problem-with-list-and-typeconverter.markdown

 ---
+date: 2006-09-23
+published: true
 slug: problem-with-list-and-typeconverter
-date: 2006-09-23
+summary: ''
+tags: []
 title: Problem with List and TypeConverter
-published: true

 ---
 <p>I am having a bit of difficulty with TypeConverters and Generic Lists and I was hoping that I could get a bit of advice. </p> <p>I have a type converter that is used to create the constructor code for my component.
 (It is an XNA a Game Component, but I don't think that that has anything to do with the problem because it appears on a Winform) inside another component. </p> <p>For instance I have the following: </p> <p> </p> <div class="wlWriterSmartContent" style="padding-right: 0px; display: inline; padding-left: 0px; float: none; padding-bottom: 0px; margin: 0px; padding-top: 0px;">
 <p />